Web Address: https://graduate.ucf.edu

 Graduate Web Address: https://graduate.ucf.edu/GIS

-The Geographic Information Systems (GIS) Graduate Certificate provides students with the interdisciplinary background in geography and the technical skills in the application of GIS.
+The Geographic Information Systems (GIS) Graduate Certificate provides students with an interdisciplinary background in geography and the technical skills in the application of GIS.
 The certificate will enhance the student’s ability to understand, visual and analyze geospatial data to address questions related to place and spatial interactions.

 Interdisciplinary Studies Program